History of Brisbane

-Brisbane's recorded history dates from 1799, when Matthew Flinders explored Moreton Bay on an expedition from Port Jackson, although the region had long been occupied by the Yugara and Turrbal aboriginal tribes.
+The recorded history of Brisbane dates from 1799, when Matthew Flinders explored Moreton Bay on an expedition from Port Jackson, although the region had long been occupied by the Yugara and Turrbal aboriginal tribes.
 The town was conceived initially as a penal colony for British convicts sent from Sydney.
-Its suitability for fishing, farming, timbering, and other occupations, however, caused it to be opened to free settlement in 1838.
+Its suitability for fishing, farming, timbering, and other occupations, however, by 1838, pressure from free settlers led to Brisbane's designation as an area for free settlement in 1842, opening it to non-convict immigrants and beginning its transformation into a commercial and agricultural hub.
 The town became a municipality in 1859 and a consolidated metropolitan area in 1924.
 Brisbane encountered major flooding disasters in 1893, 1974, 2011 and 2022.
 Significant numbers of US troops were stationed in Brisbane during World War II.
 The city hosted the 1982 Commonwealth Games, World Expo 88, and the 2014 G20 Brisbane summit.

 Etymology

-The name Brisbane is named to honor Sir Thomas Brisbane (1773–1860) who was Governor of New South Wales from 1821–1825.
+The name Brisbane is named to honour Sir Thomas Brisbane (1773–1860) who was Governor of New South Wales from 1821 to 1825.
 When it was given its name and declared as a town in 1834, to replace its penal colony status, Brisbane was still part of the Colony of New South Wales.

 Thomas Brisbane was a British Army officer and astronomer who was born in Ayrshire, Scotland.
 The name Brisbane is associated with a Scottish clan, thought to be derived from the Anglo-French words "brise bane", meaning "break bone".

 Pre-European contact history

 Prior to European colonisation, the Brisbane region was occupied by Aboriginal tribes, notably clans of the Yugara, Turrbal and Quandamooka peoples.
-The oldest archeological site in the Brisbane region comes from Wallen Wallen Creek on North Stradbroke Island (conventional radiocarbon age: 21800±400), however, settlement would likely occurred well prior to this date.
+The oldest archeological site in the Brisbane region comes from Wallen Wallen Creek on North Stradbroke Island (conventional radiocarbon age: 21800±400), however, settlement would likely have occurred well prior to this date.

 The land, the river and its tributaries were the source and support of life in all its dimensions.
 The river's abundant supply of food included fish, shellfish, crab, and prawns.
 Good fishing places became campsites and the focus of group activities.
 The district was defined by open woodlands with rainforest in some pockets or bends of the Brisbane River.

 A resource-rich area and a natural avenue for seasonal movement, Brisbane was a way station for groups travelling to ceremonies and spectacles.
 The region had several large (200–600 person) seasonal camps, the biggest and most important located along waterways north and south of the current city heart: Barambin or 'York's Hollow' camp (today's Victoria Park) and Woolloon-cappem (Woolloongabba/South Brisbane), also known as Kurilpa.
 These camping grounds continued to function well into historic times, and were the basis of European settlement in parts of Brisbane.